 Ingredients

-- 14 grams THC cannabis flower NOT decarboxylated
+- 14 grams dried THC cannabis flower NOT decarboxylated

 - 8 ounces high-proof grain alcohol